 I enjoy teaching private lessons to riders who have never, ever ridden a motorcycle before.
 Currently we do not have the facilities, gear, or motorcycles to offer a group class to brand new riders.
 We would like to offer this in the future!

-Yes, non-riding friends are welcome to attend the rally.
-They must pay the rally registration fee and sign a liability release waiver.
-This rally fee pays for insurance, convention and arena rental, and meals.
+Yes, non-riding friends are welcome to attend the Rendezvous.
+They must pay the Rendezvous registration fee and sign a liability release waiver.
+This Rendezvous fee pays for insurance, convention and arena rental, and meals.
 Everyone must pay this fee.
-Registered Rally attendees are welcome to bring a guest to Saturday night’s DJ dance free of charge.
+Registered Rendezvous attendees are welcome to bring a guest to Saturday night’s DJ dance free of charge.
 Please make sure guests behave respectfully and congenially with our largely female guests.

 Adventure motorcycles are typically 650cc and larger.
 Adventure motorcycles typically weigh more than 350LBS, have a fuel range greater than 200 miles, include wind screens and fairings, can power multiple electronic devices, and are capable of carrying luggage.
 However, there are smaller entry level motorcycles like the Yamaha XT250 or Honda CR250L which smaller statured riders may use as Adventure Motorcycles.
 If you ride a smaller street legal motorcycle primarily on dirt and gravel roads rather than on single track in the woods, you might consider taking “Adventure Essentials” class.
 Riders on big, heavy adventure bikes will NOT turn by pivoting around their inside foot.
 Adventure riders will predominately turn counter weighting the motorcycle.
 Riders on smaller, lighter motorcycles can turn around their inside foot AND by counter weighting.